pwegrzyn/Blockchain-Demo-Platform/README.md

 ## TODO
 * Tests
-* Network layer communication
+* Network layer communication fully done
-* Visualization
+* Visualization (especially dynamic with a graph library)
 * Improvement of the SHA256 kernel and effective parallelization
-* Communication between Java and Node
+* Communication between Java and Node (potentially)

 ## Known Issues
+* How to avoid serializing an observable?